Deploy Omnidev with Docker and Docker Compose. Self-host your AI developer bot with containerized security.

 Build command

-docker compose -f ./docker-compose.yml -f ./docker-compose.prod.yml build app
+docker compose -f ./docker/docker-compose.yml -f ./docker/docker-compose.prod.yml build app

 Start command